Groundhog Day, the Old Vic Theatre, London

 Other musical marvels include Phil’s drunken lament with town bums Ralph and Gus, climaxing in what might be Theatreland’s first car chase scene and the epic finale Seeing You, marking the moment of epiphany that finally sets Phil free.

-This witty, wise, big-hearted show is stuffed silly with life lessons – there’s no time like the present; practice makes perfect; life means what you mean to others – without ever resorting into sappy clichés.
+This witty, wise, big-hearted show is stuffed silly with life lessons – there’s no time like the present; practice makes perfect; life means what you mean to others – without ever resorting to sappy clichés.
 You’ll leave the theatre determined to make the most of tomorrow.

 My one gripe?
 After the euphoric standing ovation, it didn’t begin again.